 To file a complaint, contact Athens County EMS by one of the following methods:

-• In Person: You can file your complaint in person at EMS Headquarters.
-We are located at 36 North Plains Road in The Plains between 8:00 AM and 4:00 PM Monday through Friday, excluding government holidays.
+• In Person: You can file your complaint in person at our Central Administration Offices.
+We are located at 21 Kenny Drive in Athens and are open between 8:00 AM and 4:00 PM Monday through Friday, excluding government holidays.
 You can speak directly with a supervisor or complete a citizen complaint form.

 • Mail/Fax/Email: You can send a written complaint by mail, fax, or email.
 It is important to include your name, address, and phone number so we can contact you about your concerns.